 SafeCare does not meet the HHS criteria for the general population or for tribal populations because there are no high- or moderate-rated effectiveness studies of the core model.

-SafeCare typically provides 18 to 22 weeks of training to parents with children from birth to age 5.
-Trained SafeCare providers conduct 50- to 90-minute weekly or biweekly home visits involving three modules: (1) Planned Activities Training, which focuses on parent-child/parent-infant interactions, (2) infant and child health, and (3) home safety.
-Each of the three SafeCare modules typically includes a baseline assessment and observations of parental knowledge and skills, four parent training sessions, and a follow-up assessment to monitor change.
-During the parent training sessions, SafeCare providers explain the rationale for a particular concept, model the concept, have the parent practice the steps, and then provide feedback.
+SafeCare is typically delivered in 18 or fewer sessions.
+Trained SafeCare providers conduct 60-minute weekly or biweekly home visits involving three modules: (1) infant and child health, (2) home safety, and (3) parent-infant/parent-child interactions (Planned Activities Training).
+Each of the three SafeCare modules typically includes a baseline assessment to observe parents’ knowledge and skills, four parent training sessions, and a follow-up assessment to monitor change.
+During the parent training sessions, SafeCare providers explain the rationale for each target behavior, model that behavior, ask the parent to practice the behavior, and then provide feedback.
 SafeCare providers are not required to meet specific education requirements.

 This report includes reviews of two adaptations of SafeCare: (1) SafeCare Augmented and (2) an Australian adaptation of a version of SafeCare, the University of California, Los Angeles (UCLA) Parent-Child Health and Wellness Project.
-SafeCare Augmented adds Motivational Interviewing—a technique that explores and builds on an individual’s motivation to change—and additional training of providers on the identification and response to imminent child maltreatment and risk factors, such as substance use and depression.
+SafeCare Augmented adds Motivational Interviewing—a technique that explores and builds on an individual’s motivation to change—and additional training for providers on identifying and responding to imminent child maltreatment and risk factors, such as substance use and depression.
 SafeCare Augmented was adapted for high-risk, rural communities.
-The Australian adaptation of the UCLA Parent-Child Health and Wellness Project adapted the UCLA Health and Safety interventions (created collaboratively with the SafeCare model developer, with identical goals and methods) for the Australian context (e.g., language was changed to reflect Australian usage).
+The Australian adaptation of the UCLA Parent-Child Health and Wellness Project modified that program’s health and safety interventions (created collaboratively with the SafeCare model developer, with identical goals and methods) to fit an Australian context (for example, language was changed to reflect Australian usage).
 The goal of the intervention is to equip parents of young children with the knowledge and skills necessary for managing home dangers, accidents, and childhood illnesses.
 The intervention consists of 10 lessons over a 10- to 12-week period.

-This report also includes reviews of a module of SafeCare, Planned Activities Training, and a module with an add-on, Cellular Phone Enhanced Planned Activities Training.
-The Planned Activities Training module of SafeCare focuses on skills such as engaging in positive interactions and establishing rules and limits, and is administered to mothers during five home visiting sessions.
-Cellular Phone Enhanced Planned Activities Training is an add-on to the Planned Activities Training module that adds encouragement and skill reinforcement via text messages and phone calls between in-home Planned Activities Training parent training sessions.
+This report also includes reviews of SafeCare’s parent-infant/parent-child interactions (Planned Activities Training) module and an add-on to that module, Cellular Phone Enhanced Planned Activities Training.
+The parent-infant/parent-child interactions (Planned Activities Training) module focuses on skills such as engaging in positive interactions and establishing rules and limits, and is administered to mothers during five sessions at families’ homes.
+Cellular Phone Enhanced Planned Activities Training adds encouragement and skill reinforcement via text messages and phone calls between in-home parent-infant/parent-child interactions (Planned Activities Training) sessions.

-For more information, please read the Model Overview.
+For more information on SafeCare, please read the Model Overview.